Quantum tricritical point emerging in the spin-boson model with two dissipative spins in staggered biases: 2SBM with staggered biases and methodologies

-For the data presented below, we typically choose the same model parameters in Ref. \cite{guo2012critical,wangyz,ASBM}, as $\Delta =0.1$, $\omega _{c}=1$, the logarithmic discretization parameter $\Lambda =2$, the length of the semi-infinite chain $L=50$, and optimized truncation numbers $d_{opt}=12$.
-In addition, we adjust the bond dimension as $D_{max}=20,40,$ and $20$ for $ s=0.3,0.7$, and $\ 1$, respectively, which are sufficient to obtain the converged results for the problems concerned.
+For the data presented below, we typically choose the same model parameters in Refs. \cite{guo2012critical,wangyz,ASBM}, as $\Delta =0.1$, $\omega _{c}=1$ , the logarithmic discretization parameter $\Lambda =2$, the length of the semi-infinite chain $L=50$, and optimized truncation numbers $d_{opt}=12$.
+In addition, we adjust the bond dimension as $D_{max}=20,40,$ and $20$ for $ s=0.3,0.7$, and $\ 1$, respectively, which are sufficient to obtain the converged results for the problems concerned. {\ Actually, the convergence thresholds for the bond dimensions are $D=12$ for $s=0.3$, and $D=20$ for $ s=0.7$ and $1$ for the all observables.
+Only in the critical regime, we use larger bond dimensions $D=20$ for $s=0.3$ and $D=40$ for $s=0.7$ to improve computational accuracy where the relative error is less than $10^{-7}$ for the energy and $10^{-5}$ for the magnetization, so that we can evaluate the critical exponents precisely.
+The evidence for the full convergence of our VMPS results here is similar to that demonstrated in the Appendix of Ref. ~ \cite{wangyz}, and will not be repeated in this paper }